-Faculty members who will be absent from the Campus for professional or personal reasons must submit a Request for Absence Form with the Assistant/Associate Dean.
-The request should be made at least one (1) month prior to the planned absence and is subject to the approval of the Assistant/Associate Dean or the Dean.
-Arrangements for any classes to be missed during the absence must be addressed to the satisfaction of the Assistant/Associate Dean before approval will be granted.
+Faculty members who will be absent from the Campus for professional or personal reasons must submit a Faculty Absence Authorization/Expenditure Estimate Form with the Assistant Dean.
+The request should be made at least one (1) month prior to the planned absence and is subject to the approval of the Assistant Dean or the Dean.
+Arrangements for any classes to be missed during the absence must be addressed to the satisfaction of the Assistant Dean before approval will be granted.
 Participation in professional meetings is encouraged.
 Approved travel expenses incurred in attending such meetings will be reimbursed when approved prior to travel according to the University's travel policies and are subject to the availability of funds.
-Reimbursement refunds must be submitted within one month of the travel's completion.
+Reimbursement refunds must be submitted within 60 days of when the expense is incurred (the date of payment on the receipt).